KatherLab/marugoto/README.md

-# oまるごと—A Toolbox for Building Deep Learning Regression Workflows ##
+# Regression まるごと—A Toolbox for Building Deep Learning Regression Workflows ##

 This repo has been adapted from the main Marugoto pipeline which only allowed classification problems.
 Please contact omarelnahhas1337@gmail.com to get it running in your environment, as packages such as sklearn have been changed in order to make it work, which have not been pushed to this repo.